![]() |

 As the Philippines brace themselves for the historic inauguration of the country's new leader, Rodrigo Roa Duterte, the once infamous Davao City Mayor who inspired both fear and admiration by others, at the Malacañang Palace today, it would be an ideal time to do a quick sibika lesson about the people who run this country since the Philippines declared independence on the 12th of June, 1898.

-- Sergio Osmeña - The 4th Philippine President since 1944 to 1946.
-He was the first Visayan to become president at the old age of 65, which also makes him the oldest person to became president.
-During the Second World War, Osmeña joined with US General Douglas McArthur in Leyte on October 20, 1944 to restore Philippine freedom after occupation by the Japanese Imperial Army.
-Osmeña rehabilitated the Philippine National Bank and made Philippines part of the International Monetary Fund.
-He made the Bell Trade Act approved by US Congress during his term.
+- Sergio Osmeña - The 4th Philippine President from 1944 to 1946.
+He was the first Visayan to become president at the age of 65, which also makes him the oldest person to become president.
+During the Second World War, Osmeña joined with US General Douglas McArthur in Leyte on October 20, 1944, to restore Philippine freedom after occupation by the Japanese Imperial Army.
+Osmeña rehabilitated the Philippine National Bank and madethe Philippines part of the International Monetary Fund.
+He made the Bell Trade Act approved by the US Congress during his term.
 He can be commonly seen in the fifty peso bill.

-- Elpidio Quirino - The 6th Philippine President since 1948 to 1953.
-He was served as the replacement for Manuel Roxas following his death on the 15th of April, 1948 and in his time, the established Social Security Commission and the Integrity Board to monitor graft and corruption.
-He made Quezon as the capital of the Philippines.
+- Elpidio Quirino - The 6th Philippine President from 1948 to 1953.
+He served as the replacement for Manuel Roxas following his death on the 15th of April, 1948, and in his time, the established Social Security Commission and the Integrity Board to monitor graft and corruption.
+He made Quezon the capital of the Philippines.
 During his term, the Hukbalahap guerrilla movement became active, causing havoc in some parts of the Philippines.

-- Ramon Magsaysay - The 7th Philippine President since 1953 to 1957.
-At his term, he suppressed the Hukbalahap militants and became chairman of the Committee on Guerrilla Affairs.
+- Ramon Magsaysay - The 7th Philippine President from 1953 to 1957.
+During his term, he suppressed the Hukbalahap militants and became chairman of the Committee on Guerrilla Affairs.
 Apart from that, the Philippines was ranked second in Asia's clean and well-governed countries thanks to its lack of corruption.
 Magsaysay was killed in an accident while boarding his presidential plane.

-- Carlos P. Garcia - The 8th Philippine President since 1957 to 1961.
-He was once a vice president under Ramon Magsaysay and as secretary of Foreign Affairs for four years.
+- Carlos P. Garcia - The 8th Philippine President from 1957 to 1961.
+He was once a vice president under Ramon Magsaysay and was secretary of Foreign Affairs for four years.
 Following Magsaysay's tragic death, Garcia steps into the leadership role.
 He was known for his policy which heavily favored Filipino businesses over foreign investors and established the Austerity Program focusing on Filipino trade and commerce.
-As a native of Bohol, he is responsible for reviving cultural arts in the Philippines and since his death in 1971, he was the first president to have his remains buried at the Libingan ng mga Bayani.
+As a native of Bohol, he is responsible for reviving cultural arts in the Philippines and since he died in 1971, he was the first president to have his remains buried at the Libingan ng mga Bayani.

-- Diosdado Macapagal - The 9th Philippine President since 1961 to 1965 and the father of Gloria Macapagal-Arroyo.
-During his term, he established the first Land Reform Law, allowing for the purchase of private farmland to be distributed in affordable lots to those who don't have a land to manage.
-He is responsible for putting the Philippine peso on the currency exchange market and made June 12, 1898 Independence Day.
+- Diosdado Macapagal - The 9th Philippine President from 1961 to 1965 and the father of Gloria Macapagal-Arroyo.
+During his term, he established the first Land Reform Law, allowing for the purchase of private farmland to be distributed in affordable lots to those who didn't have land to manage.
+He was responsible for putting the Philippine peso on the currency exchange market and made June 12, 1898, Independence Day.
 Diosdado Macapagal established the Philippine Veteran's Bank.

-- Ferdinand Marcos - The 10th Philippine President since 1965 to 1986.
-He is known to be the most infamous dictator the Philippines has ever produce since the declaration of Martial Law on September 22, 1972.
-Long before his declaration of Martial Law, Marcos made more schools, roads, bridges, hospitals, and other infrastructure than any other former president, and in the aftermath of Martial Law, the Philippine's GNP was four times greater than 1972 and made one of the most indebted countries in Asia by 1986.
+- Ferdinand Marcos - The 10th Philippine President from 1965 to 1986.
+He is known to be the most infamous dictator the Philippines has ever produced since the declaration of Martial Law on September 22, 1972.
+Long before he declared Martial Law, Marcos made more schools, roads, bridges, hospitals, and other infrastructure than any other former president, and in the aftermath of Martial Law, the Philippine's GNP was four times greater than 1972 and made one of the most indebted countries in Asia by 1986.
 Following the 1986 People Power Revolution, Marcos was ousted from power by Corazon Aquino.
-The whole story on what to do on the remains of Ferdinand Marcos remains a mystery for now.
+The whole story of what to do with the remains of Ferdinand Marcos remains a mystery for now.

-- Corazon Aquino - The 11th Philippine President since 1986 to 1992.
+- Corazon Aquino - The 11th Philippine President from 1986 to 1992.
 She is the first female president to run the Asian country following Marcos' departure in the aftermath of the People Power Revolution.
-In her term, she restored democracy in the Philippines and nullified the 1973 Marcos Constitution, paving way to her new Constitution of the Philippines.
+During her term, she restored democracy in the Philippines and nullified the 1973 Marcos Constitution, paving the way for her new Constitution of the Philippines.
 Thanks to her accomplishments, she became Time magazine's Woman of the Year in 1986.
-Since her death in August 1, 2009, she is now seen in the new 500-peso bill alongside her husband Benigno Aquino.
-One of her children was well-known to the public as Kris Aquino was known to be a media personality while Benigno "Nonoy" Aquino III became leader of the country since 2010.
+Since her death on August 1, 2009, she is now seen in the new 500-peso bill alongside her husband Benigno Aquino.
+One of her children was well-known to the public as Kris Aquino was known to be a media personality while Benigno "Nonoy" Aquino III became the leader of the country in 2010.

-- Fidel V. Ramos - The 12th Philippine President since 1992 to 1998.
-He became the president of the Philippines after his win at the 1992 elections.
-He was once the chief-of-staff of the Armed Forces of the Philippines before he became leader of this nation.
-Because of being the first non-Catholic president of the Philippines, he reinstated the infamous death penalty sentence as well as signing a peace agreement with the Moro National Liberation Front.
+- Fidel V. Ramos - The 12th Philippine President from 1992 to 1998.
+He became the president of the Philippines after his win in the 1992 elections.
+He was once the chief-of-staff of the Armed Forces of the Philippines before he became the leader of this nation.
+Because he was the first non-Catholic president of the Philippines, he reinstated the infamous death penalty sentence as well as signed a peace agreement with the Moro National Liberation Front.
 Even during the 1997 Asian Financial Crisis, Ramos restored economic growth and stability in the country and he was awarded British Knighthood from the United Kingdom by Queen Elizabeth II.

-- Joseph Ejercito Estrada - The 13th Philippine President since 1998 to 2001.
+- Joseph Ejercito Estrada - The 13th Philippine President from 1998 to 2001.
 He became president after winning the May 1998 elections against the likes of Fidel V. Ramos and Miriam Defensor-Santiago.
-Although his main purpose is to restore strength and stability to the nation, his term was short lived following his allegations through plunder.
+Although his main purpose was to restore strength and stability to the nation, his term was short-lived following his allegations of plunder.
 He was ousted from power in January 2001 after the historic impeachment trial and he was replaced by Gloria Macapagal-Arroyo.
 Now, Estrada is the mayor of Manila, the capital city of the Philippines upon winning his second term at the recent elections.

-- Benigno Aquino III - The 15th Philippine President since 2010 to today and the only son of the late Corazon Aquino.
-Since his May 2010 election victory, Aquino initiated the "Daang Matuwid" plan to restore strength and stability of the nation, although his leadership was put to test following series of events such as the August 2010 hostage taking incident that killed numerous Hong Kong tourists as well as 2013's Superstorm Yolanda.
-Aquino got caught up on the tensions between the Philippines and China over the islands of the South China Sea, which most ASEAN nations, Japan, and the US got mixed into them.
+- Benigno Aquino III - The 15th Philippine President from 2010 to today and the only son of the late Corazon Aquino.
+Since his May 2010 election victory, Aquino initiated the "Daang Matuwid" plan to restore the strength and stability of the nation, although his leadership was put to test following a series of events such as the August 2010 hostage-taking incident that killed numerous Hong Kong tourists as well as 2013's Superstorm Yolanda.
+Aquino got caught up in the tensions between the Philippines and China over the islands of the South China Sea, which most ASEAN nations, Japan, and the US got mixed into.

 - Rodrigo Roa Duterte - Now it's the time to introduce the 16th President to take over the Philippines.
 Hailed from Visayas and once mayor in Davao City for over two decades, Duterte originally never want to be part of the 2016 elections until he became part of it.
 Ever since Duterte became part of the election campaign, he was heavily criticized by media over his expletive dialogue against Pope Francis during his January 2015 visit as well as his rape joke over the death of an Australian missionary.
 He was once allegedly part of the Davao Death Squad, which killed thousands of people in Davao, most of them are criminals, although the investigation find it nothing to put Duterte liable to his involvement with vigilantes.
 Criticisms aside, apart from fears of reverting the Philippines back to the Marcos era, Duterte inspired both fear and admiration among Filipinos and because of his promises of "changes" to the Philippines, he won the May 2016 elections and he's going to be inaugurated for the first time at Malacañang Palace today.